Anshul-Solanki/CPAlgos/EllipticCurveCryptography/README.md

 **Point Operations**
 Elliptic curves used for cryptography are special curves which support "Point Operations" like based on which the cryptosystem is defined
 See Resources [1] and [2]
-Point Addition 'C' of two points A and B is defined by line joining A and B intersecting third point C on curve
+Point Addition 'C' of two points A and B is defined by line joining A and B intersecting third point C on curve (reflected across x-axis)
 Take any two points on the  elliptic curve and draw a line through them, it will intersect the curve at exactly one more place (or infinity)
+However if A and B are same point, then the line is tangent to curve at this point, and intersects curve at point 'C' (again reflected across x-axis)
+Hence, C = A + A, or C = 2*A. This defines the point multiplication.

+The addition point is reflected at intesection to define identity function.
+A + infinity = A
+Where A + infinity is vertical line which intersects at reflection of A, and taking reflection again gets the original point A.

+Point's inverse is defined as reflection of point across x-axis.
+Becuase adding reflection point will intersect curve at infinity.
+A + Ainv = infinity
+Hence, Ainv = -A
+where, A = (x,y), Ainv = (x,-y)
+This defnies the Point substraction:
+A - A = infinity

+This also has Associativity property, defined as:
+(A + B) + C = A + (B + C)
+The resulting point does not depend on order of Point Addition.

-Proof for this property might be lengthy but taking a look at curve it seems intutive
+Proof for these properties might be lengthy but taking a look at curve it seems intutive
 ![image](https://user-images.githubusercontent.com/29455503/202861980-951463d6-6821-485a-a01b-b56467394b90.png)
 Point operations are executed with "Closed" property, as they operate on curve in finite fields
 If a point (x,y) is outside the field it can be simply mapped to inside the field applying the mod